Frequently Asked Questions (FAQs)

-The common element in all cases of COPD is airway inflammation, usually caused by some irritant in the air.
-The prime culprit is cigarette smoke.
+Cigarette smoking is the usual cause of COPD.
 Occasionally, secondhand smoke, air pollution or inhaled substances in the workplace lead to COPD in nonsmokers.

 If you are exposed to any of these irritants, discuss ways of reducing ongoing exposure with your doctor, to prevent further damage to your lungs.
 If you are a nonsmoker and you have emphysema, you may want to be tested for a rare inherited enzyme deficiency (alpha1-antitrypsin deficiency).

-Only one type of COPD (specifically emphysema ) is inherited — that caused by a deficiency in the enzyme alpha1-antitrypsin.
+Only one type of COPD (specifically emphysema ) is known to be inherited.
+It is caused by a deficiency in the enzyme alpha1-antitrypsin.

 Most cases of COPD are not inherited, but some studies suggest that members of certain families are more susceptible or sensitive to developing COPD if they smoke or are exposed to secondhand smoke.
 So if many of your relatives have COPD, don't start smoking.
 Or if you already smoke, take immediate steps to quit.